Pencil: External colour and shape

 The majority of pencils made in the US are painted yellow.
-(Note: 75% of the 2.8 billion pencils made in the US are painted yellow (Steve Ritter "Pencils & Pencil Lead", Chemical & Engineering News, Volume 79, Number 42 page 35, 15 October 2001).
+(Note: 75% of the 2.8 billion pencils made in the US are painted yellow (Steve Ritter "Pencils & Pencil Lead", Chemical & Engineering News, Volume 79, Number 42, page 35, 15 October 2001).
 Pubs.acs.org) According to Henry Petroski, this tradition began in 1890 when the L. & C. Hardtmuth Company of Austria-Hungary introduced their Koh-I-Noor brand, named after the famous diamond.
 It was intended to be the world's best and most expensive pencil, as the end of the pencil was dipped in 14-carat gold; and at a time when most pencils were either painted in dark colours or not painted at all, the Koh-I-Noor was yellow.

 As well as simply being distinctive, the colour may have been inspired by the Austro-Hungarian flag; it was also suggestive of the Orient at a time when the best-quality graphite came from Siberia.
 Other companies then copied the yellow colour so that their pencils would be associated with this high-quality brand, and chose brand names with explicit Oriental references, such as Mikado (renamed Mirado) (Note: Eagle Pencil Company applied for the trademark Mirado in 1947 (US Trademark 71515261).
-It is common belief that this was an attempt to disassociate the pencil brand from Japan, as one of the meanings of Mikado is emperor of Japan.)
+It is a common belief that this was an attempt to disassociate the pencil brand from Japan, as one of the meanings of Mikado is emperor of Japan.)
 (Note: Mikado/Mirado pencils were originally made by Eagle Pencil Company – today Berol – but can also be found today under the trademark Papermate and Sanford as Sanford owns Berol and the trademark Papermate Brandnamepencils.com Mirado Pencil) and Mongol.
 (Note: Originally made by Eberhard Faber the Mongol trademark is now owned by Sanford Timberlines.blogspot.com Timberlines Blog "Mongolized" 31 August 2005.
 Retrieved 23 August 2007.)

 Not all countries use yellow pencils.
-German and Brazilian pencils, for example, are often green, blue or black, based on the trademark colours of Faber-Castell, a major German stationery company which has plants in those countries.
+German and Brazilian pencils, for example, are often green, blue, or black, based on the trademark colours of Faber-Castell, a major German stationery company which has plants in those countries.
 In southern European countries, pencils tend to be dark red or black with yellow lines, while in Australia, they are red with black bands at one end.
 In India, the most common pencil colour scheme was dark red with black lines, and pencils with a large number of colour schemes are produced.

 Pencils are commonly round, hexagonal, or sometimes triangular in section.
 Carpenters' pencils are typically oval or rectangular, so they cannot easily roll away during work.